AlexisUsesMagic/Cpp-Notes/README.md

 The files are not really organized but its from when I was learning Cpp from Free Code Academy.
 Feel free to look at them.
 I just wanted notes to be saved and to make sure I didn't lose them from just sitting on my pc.
+Some notes are missing because I made a mistake of using the git clean function and lost a bunch of my data (: